Trump, talked out of announcing a 2024 bid for now, settles on a wink-and-nod unofficial candidacy

 Organizationally, the former president’s orbit remains messy, with advisers representing multiple candidates competing for Trump’s endorsement.
 He recently distanced himself from Corey Lewandowski, a key leader of one of his fundraising efforts, after the wife of a donor alleged he touched her inappropriately and propositioned her at a charity dinner in Las Vegas.

-Trump remains focused on revenge against those who opposed his efforts to overturn the election results.
-He has asked David Perdue, the former Georgia senator, to run against Gov. Brian Kemp in Georgia, according to people familiar with the matter.
+Trump remains focused on revenge against those who opposed his efforts to overturn the 2020 election results.
+He has asked David Perdue, the former Georgia senator, to run against Republican Gov. Brian Kemp in Georgia, according to people familiar with the matter.
 He publicly pressured Perdue to run during his Sept.
 25 rally in Perry, Ga., at which he mocked Kemp for failing to kowtow to his election demands.

 Trump, like other Republicans, is optimistic that the party can win back the House and the Senate next year, in part because of Biden’s recent slump in polling.
-Aides to President Biden, 78, say he is also planning to run for reelection.
+Aides to Biden, 78, say he is also planning to run for reelection.

 “The only thing I am picking up is that people want to save this country,” said Steven Scheffler, a Republican National Committeeman in Iowa.
 “I am seeing bigger crowds at Republican functions.”